marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 One format worth testing in larger markets: a 6-second non-skippable bumper ad as a pure brand recall tool.
 These are cheap to run and keep your name surfacing across multiple YouTube sessions in the city.

-Measuring Whether It's Working
+Measuring Whether It Is Working

 Run the following checks weekly while your campaigns are live:

-Cost per engaged view — in Google Ads, divide total spend by the number of views that lasted 30 seconds or more.
+Cost per engaged view -- in Google Ads, divide total spend by the number of views that lasted 30 seconds or more.
 For musicians, $0.02-0.05 per engaged view in a specific city is a healthy benchmark.
 Above $0.08, reassess your targeting or creative.

 If you want a professional diagnosis of your YouTube presence before running paid campaigns, the Chartlex artist audit will show you exactly where your current content stands.
+You can also run a quick growth score check to see how your overall artist profile compares.

 Geo-Targeting Comparison: Local vs. National Campaigns